-Advanced Logging Alerts The Advanced Logging feature is disabled.
-Use this feature to create and manage log definitions, which specify which server-side and client-side logging fields to log, and to configure additional logging settings.
-Actions Group by: No Grouping 🔹 Add Log Definition Name 🔺 Enabled Edit Log Definition %COMPUTERNAME%-Server Enabled X Remove Log Definition
+Alerts Advanced Logging (i) The Advanced Logging feature is disabled. log, and to configure additional logging settings.
+Actions Group by: No Grouping 🔹 Add Log Definition Name A Enabled Edit Log Definition %COMPUTERNAME%-Server Enabled X Remove Log Definition

 13. Select a log definition.
 By default, there is only one: %COMPUTERNAME%-Server.
 The log definition selected must be Enabled.